 - By Jerold Israel.
 Published by Thomson West.
 2014.
 8th edition.

 "This nutshell is intended for use by law students of constitutional criminal procedure.
 It is a succinct analysis of the constitutional standards of major current significance.
 This is not a text on criminal procedure, but rather about constitutional criminal procedure.
 It avoids describing the non-constitutional standards applied in each state and federally.
 The text provides the scope and highlights you need to excel in understanding this field.
 This will enable you to answer exam questions more quickly and accurately, and enhance your skills as an attorney." - from the publisher

 - By Victor Streib.
 Published by Thomson West.
 2013.
 4th.

 "Streib’s Death Penalty in a Nutshell covers both the substantive and procedural law of capital cases, along with relevant history, jurisprudence, and constitutional law.
 It addresses: International issues, The complex role of defense counsel, Systemic bias, Execution of the innocent.
 All relevant data, including statutory and caselaw, provide a basis for broad exploration of academic and pragmatic issues for lawyers, law students, and others interested in the worst crimes committed by the worst offenders." - from the publisher

 - By Randy Hertz.
 Published by Lexis Nexis Matthew Bender.
 2015.
 7th edition.

-"The Sixth Edition and the accompanying Supplement include extensive analysis of the latest habeas corpus case law as well as the important statutory changes effected by the Military Commissions Act of 2006, the Adam Walsh Child Protection and Safety Act of 2006, the USA Patriot Improvement and Reauthorization Act of 2005, and the REAL ID Act of 2005." - from the publisher
+"Includes extensive analysis of the latest habeas corpus case law as well as the important statutory changes effected by the Military Commissions Act of 2006, the Adam Walsh Child Protection and Safety Act of 2006, the USA Patriot Improvement and Reauthorization Act of 2005, and the REAL ID Act of 2005." - from the publisher